 Wrongly defined analysis

-If your input data (model geometry, loads, BC etc.) is perfect, the task can still be badly defined.
+If your input data (model geometry, loads, BC, etc.) is perfect, the task can still be badly defined.
 In nonlinear analysis, especially if stability issues are possible, correct settings for the solver are crucial.
 Some errors in that regard will be of small significance and others will be far more important.
-Basically the errors in analysis definition can be divided as follows:
+Basically, the errors in the analysis definition can be divided as follows:

-I think this list cover most common mistakes in nonlinear analysis definition.
-I will try to describe how to avoid them in future.
+I think this list covers the most common mistakes in the nonlinear analysis definition.
+I will try to describe how to avoid them in the future.

 Have a nice day!

 This is awesome!
 I’ve prepared a special free FEA course for my subscribers.
 You can get it below.

 I have over 10 years of practical FEA experience (I'm running my own Engineering Consultancy), and I've been an academic teacher for a decade.
 Here, I gladly share my engineering knowledge through courses, and on the blog!